-Self-publishing contracts vary widely in length, scope, detail, “strictness” and other aspects.
+Self-publishing contracts vary widely in length, scope, detail, and other aspects.

 Each self-publishing firm has its own agreement, so as you consider using various firms to publish your book, don’t assume that one contract is like the next.

 Below are links to several self-publishing contracts.
-There are not necessarily the “best” or “worst” agreements, rather, they are a random selection to give you an idea of what such contracts can cover.
+They are not necessarily the “best” or “worst” agreements, rather, they are a random selection to give you an idea of what such contracts can cover.

 As you read these self-publishing contracts, look for items such as…

-- Exactly which services does the self-publishing firm provide?
+- Exactly what services does the self-publishing firm provide?

-- Precisely which costs are you responsible for?
+- Precisely what costs are you responsible for?

 - Do you surrender any control over the book’s content or appearance?